luau-lang/luau/rfcs/property-readonly.md

 Rather than making read-write access the default, we could make read-only the default and add a new modifier for read-write.
 This is not backwards compatible.

-We could continue with read-write access to methods, metatables and module exports, which means no breaking changes, but means that users may be faced with type errors such as "`Factory<Dog>` is not a subtype of `Factory<Animal>`".
+We could continue with read-write access to methods, which means no breaking changes, but means that users may be faced with type errors such as "`Factory<Dog>` is not a subtype of `Factory<Animal>`".